A Message from the Chair

 Dear Alumni and Friends,

-Some of the ongoing initiatives that are run by our undergraduate community and that you will find in the newsletter include groups such as the Undergraduate Philosophy Society (NUPS) and Women in Philosophy (WiPhi), and the PhilFEST to celebrate senior students who write honors theses, which was transformed into our first departmental online conference for undergraduates.
-On the other hand, PhilNight (a series of mini-lectures given by faculty members on topics selected by NUPS) and the Bussey Lecture featuring a high-profile woman in philosophy and annual lectures (organized by WiPhi) were already organized but had to be called off due to the pandemic.
-In Fall, we celebrated the Inclusiveness Lecture (aimed at making the department more welcoming for all students).
-In addition, some recently created undergraduate-graduate initiatives like the NU chapter of MAP (Minorities and Philosophy), an international network of students aimed at addressing issues of minority participation in academic philosophy, and the Ethics Bowl Team (a student-organized group that competes in ethical adjudication contests at the regional and national levels and is coached by our colleague, Prof. Horne) bear testimony to the liveliness and engagement of the department’s undergraduate community.
+Some of the ongoing initiatives that are run by our undergraduate community and that you will find in the newsletter include groups such as the Undergraduate Philosophy Society (NUPS) and Women in Philosophy (WiPhi), and the PhilFEST to celebrate senior students who write honors theses, which yet again took the form of an online conference for undergraduates.
+This year the Bussey Lecture, an annual lecture organized by WiPhi, featured Prof. Michele Moody-Adams (Columbia University).
+In addition, the Ethics Bowl Team (a student-organized group that competes in ethical adjudication contests at the regional and national levels and is coached by our colleague, Prof. Horne) came in second at regionals and qualified for the national competition.
+All these initiatives and activities are only possible thanks to the continued efforts and engagement of the department’s undergraduate community.

 To continue making our undergraduate program as vibrant and productive as possible, we constantly think about ways to improve our students’ experience.
 These include

 - teaching students to meet the highest standards of scholarship and to acquire the needed skills to critically examine complex questions and to communicate effectively

 - providing an expanding variety of courses to offer students a learning experience from a wide range of philosophical topics, perspectives and traditions